-How can slippery elm bark help for your dog's stomach upset?
+How can slippery elm bark help for your dog's upset stomach?
 This natural dog diarrhea remedy has been featured in a study and shown to be effective.
-Learn more about this natural remedy for dogs.
+Learn more about this natural remedy here.

 - Using Probiotics for Dog Diarrhea

 At times, the use of probiotics for dog diarrhea can be helpful in restoring healthy bacteria in the gut.
 Learn more about probiotics and how they can help for cases of canine colitis and much more.

 - Why is My Dog so Picky About Where He Poops?

 So you own a dog who is very picky about where he poops?
 Learn why your dog may be so picky about his toilet habits and what you can do about it.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.